kubernetes/enhancements/keps/sig-node/5283-dra-resourceslice-status-device-health/README.md

 As a cluster administrator, I want to determine the overall health of the DRA-exposed devices available throughout my cluster.

+#### No Side-Effects By Default

+As a cluster administrator, I want health status to be purely informational.
+I do not want health status by itself to trigger any actions such as to prevent new workloads from being allocated unhealthy devices or to evict running workloads when their allocated devices become unhealthy.

+Automated application of device taints, for example, should either be configured by cluster administrators themselves or be driven by other factors observed on the devices more directly that a DRA driver is capable of seeing.

 #### Enabling Automated Remediation